DavidOkulski/UvicCycle/README.md

 </p>
 <br />

- A kilometer tracker that would let the user see how many kilometers they have biked.
+ A distance tracker that would let the user see how many kilometers they have biked on campus.
 <br />
 <br />
 <p align="center">